Actives: The Key to Foolproof Skincare - EMANI

 Retinol, also known as “vitamin A,” is one of the actives most associated with anti-aging because of its ability to encourage skin cell renewal, it’s highly regarded as a powerful acne fighter.

 As a powerful ingredient, it’s important to understand that retinol can come with some side effects like irritation and sensitivity.
-However, when certain precautions are taken, these side effects can be minimized or avoided altogether.
+By taking specific care, you can reduce or avoid these side effects.
 Following up with a moisturizer is key, as retinol can cause some drying.
 And because it can cause photosensitivity, (once again) using SPF during the daytime is always encouraged when using retinol.

-It’s also well-advised to start slowly with retinol if using it for the first time, and try using it just once a week to gauge your skin’s reaction to it.
-Over time, you can potentially work up to using retinol for your skin up to three times per week.
+For retinol starter, start slowly, using it once a week to assess your skin's response.
+Over time, you can work up to using retinol for your skin up to three times per week.

 Vitamin C